Maynard Jackson: Controversy

-Maynard Jackson provoked a major racial crisis in May 1974 when he attempted to fire the incumbent white police chief, John Inman.
+Maynard Jackson heightened racial tensions in May 1974 when he attempted to fire the incumbent white police chief, John Inman.
 Jackson believed the change was needed to grapple with Atlanta's growing crime problem and charges by the black community of police racial insensitivity toward African Americans.
-Whites opposed the firing and racial tensions rose, detracting from Atlanta's proud motto: "too busy to hate."

-In August 1974 Mayor Jackson appointed A. Reginald Eaves, a college friend and fellow activist, as Public Safety Commissioner.
+In August 1974 Mayor Jackson appointed A. Reginald Eaves, an activist and personal friend, as Public Safety Commissioner.
 Eaves was criticized for lacking police experience.
-He generated controversy by appointing an ex-convict as his personal secretary but was criticized more for what was considered as a system of quota promotions and hiring in the police department, which many described as "reverse discrimination."
+He generated controversy by appointing an ex-convict as his personal secretary and for what was considered as affirmative action in the police department, which some described as "reverse discrimination."

 Jackson fired Eaves after revelation of a police exam cheating scandal.
 Eaves was later convicted by a federal jury of extortion in 1988 after selling his vote on two rezonings.

 In 1991 Jackson awarded transgender supermodel Caroline Cossey (known under the stage name "Tula") honorary citizenship to Atlanta, though he later rescinded it after he learned that she was transgender, saying “I wouldn’t have given it to somebody whose claim to fame was being transsexual” despite Cossey having a career for many years before her gender reassignment was public knowledge.
 Cossey stated that she felt insulted by his decision.

 Atlanta's crime

-In addition to the 1979–1981 Atlanta Child Murders mentioned above, residents were concerned about a rising crime rate during Mayor Jackson's tenure, which was consistent with national trends.
+In addition to the 1979–1981 Atlanta Child Murders mentioned above, residents were concerned about a rising crime rate during Mayor Jackson's tenure.
 In 1979, with a soaring murder rate and nationwide publicity about crime there, Georgia Governor George Busbee, acting on a request from Mayor Maynard Jackson, called in Georgia State Patrol troopers to help patrol the downtown.
 The business community accused Mayor Jackson and Police Chief George Napper of dismissing public concerns about crime.
 Atlanta had the highest murder rate and the highest overall crime rate of any city, and the numbers were rapidly climbing higher, with a 69% increase in homicides between 1978 and 1979 alone.
 Much of it was considered to be driven by drug wars.